awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 Every Lightsail instance plan includes a data transfer allowance\.
 For example, using the $3\.50 USD per month plan, your instance can send to the internet and receive from the internet up to 1 TB of data each month, at no extra charge\.
 Your data transfer allowance resets every month, and your instance can consume it whenever it needs to within the month\.
 After your instance reaches its data transfer allowance for the month, data transfer out to the internet is billed starting at $0\.09 USD per GB depending on the AWS Region in which your instance is located\.
 If you delete your instance and create another one in the same month, in the same AWS Region, the free data transfer allowance is shared between the two instances\.

+**What do Lightsail domains cost?**
+The prices listed in the linked \.pdf file apply for new domain name registrations, renewals of existing domain name registrations as of December 22 2021\.
+All prices include a DNS zone and privacy protection\.
+For information about the cost of registering domains, see [Amazon Route 53 Pricing for Domain Registration](https://d32ze2gidvkk54.cloudfront.net/Amazon_Route_53_Domain_Registration_Pricing_20140731.pdf), and [Domain registration in Lightsail](amazon-lightsail-domain-registration.md)\.

 **What does Lightsail DNS management cost?**
 DNS management is free within Lightsail\.
-You can create up to 3 DNS zones and as many records as you want for each DNS zone\.
+You can create up to 6 DNS zones and as many records as you want for each DNS zone\.
 You also get a monthly allowance of 3 million DNS queries per month to your zones\.
 Beyond your first 3 million queries in a month, you are charged $0\.40 USD per 1 million DNS queries\.

 **What do Lightsail snapshots cost?**
 Lightsail snapshots \(manual and automatic\) cost $0\.05 USD/GB\-month to store\.
 This means that if you create a snapshot of an instance that is using 28 GB of space, and keep it for a month, you pay $1\.40 USD for the month\.